xiaoronglv/tidb/docs/design/2019-10-23-dynamic-sampling.md

 ## Background

 Statistics is the heart of optimizer, TiDB uses two strategies to maintain it.
 First, it can be triggered by  the SQL statement table `analyze table`.
-Second, TiDB automatically triggers the analyze table when some conditions are met[^[TiDB: Statistics](https://tidb.ebh.net/myroom/mycourse/438387.html)].
+Second, TiDB automatically triggers the analyze table when some conditions are met[1].

 Histogram and Count Min Sketch have been introduced in TiDB as a mechanism to help the optimizer to choose the query plan.